CVE-2025-10844 CVE-2025-10844

 CVE-2025-10844

-While diving into the i-Educar Open-Source project, I uncovered a critical time-based blind SQL Injection vulnerability in the id parameter of the module/Cadastro/aluno endpoint.
+While exploring i-Educar, I uncovered a critical time-based blind SQL Injection vulnerability in the id parameter of the /module/Cadastro/aluno endpoint.

 This flaw allows attackers to execute arbitrary SQL queries silently against the backend database, putting data confidentiality, integrity, and availability at risk.

-CVE-2025-10844 is a SQL Injection vulnerability in the module/Cadastro/aluno endpoint of the i-Educar application.
+The CVE-2025-10844 is a SQL Injection vulnerability in the /module/Cadastro/aluno endpoint of the i-Educar application.

 ' AND 9581=(SELECT 9581 FROM PG_SLEEP(5)) AND 'bffB'='bffB